yuelusip/HouseholderDice/README.md

 # HouseholderDice

-Source code implementing the Householder Dice algorithm for simulating dynamics on dense random matrices.
+Source code implementing the **Householder Dice** algorithm for simulating dynamics on dense random matrices.

+Note: MATLAB and Python versions will be added soon.

+# Reference:

-If you find the code useful in your work, please cite the following paper:
+If you use the code in your work, please cite the following paper:

-Y.M.Lu, "Householder Dice: A Matrix-Free Algorithm for Simulating Dynamics on Gaussian and Random Orthogonal Ensembles", arXiv:1111, 2021.
+Y. M. Lu, "Householder Dice: A Matrix-Free Algorithm for Simulating Dynamics on Gaussian and Random Orthogonal Ensembles", arXiv:1111, 2021.

 Questions are very welcome, as are feature requests and bug reports.
+E-mail: yuelu@seas.harvard.edu